danbz/aesthetic-programming/source/6-ObjectAbstraction/Readme.md

 [embeded video](https://www.youtube.com/watch?v=V9NirY55HfU])

-In the following, we will introduce the sample code *Pacman-Tofu* as a simple game (the recipe if you like), inspired by *ToFu Go!* (freely available to download on App Store[^App]), earlier project *Multi* as we have introduced in Chapter 2 - Variable Geometry, and the profound Japanese eating game *Pac-Man*.[^pacman] The remaining parts unfold the computational logic and modeling required to understand the basics of OOP.
+Below we will introduce the sample code for *Pacman-Tofu*, a simple game inspired by: *ToFu Go!* (available for free download[^App]), the prior project *Multi* (introduced in Chapter 2), and the popular Japanese eating game *Pac-Man*.[^pacman] The remaining parts unfold the computational logic and modeling required to understand the basics of OOP.

 ## Exercise in class (Decode)